andreaconsonni26/andreaconsonni26/README.md

 ### Hello there! 👋
-#### I'm Andrea and I've always been captivated by the realms of programming and IT:computer::robot:.
-With a background in Finance:chart_with_upwards_trend::chart_with_downwards_trend:, I've ventured into the world of Data Science:man_scientist:, exploring its intricacies.
-I'm here on Github:octocat: to learn, delving into more and more concepts and learning from scratch about topics that I'm lacking.
+#### I'm Andrea and I've always been captivated by the realms of programming and IT.
+With a background in Finance, I've ventured into the world of Data Science, exploring its intricacies.
+I'm here on Github to learn, delving into more and more concepts and learning from scratch about topics that I'm lacking.
 #### My interests cover the analysis of economic and financial data as well as alternative data to unravel insights into social phenomena.
 #### I'm currently working on forecasting financial models and trading algorithms.
-Beyond that, I'm collaborating with friends on the amateur development of two iOS apps during my leisure hours.
-#### What else can I say?
-I am deeply intrigued by the advances in gene therapy:dna: and the universe of healthcare:stethoscope:.
-As I navigate these spaces, I'm on a quest to harmoniously merge all my passions into a unified direction:crystal_ball::space_invader:
+Beyond that, I am deeply intrigued by the advances in gene therapy and the universe of healthcare.
+As I navigate these spaces, I'm on a quest to harmoniously merge all my passions into a unified direction.

 ---